-The following list provides details of all the universities in the UK that provide funding for refugees and/or asylum seekers.
-This information was correct at time of writing in January 2017.
+The following list provides details of the universities in the UK that provide funding for refugees and/or asylum seekers.
+This information was correct at time of writing in December 2020.
 However, funding arrangements are liable to change so you are advised to check with the relevant university prior to making any personal arrangements

-University of the Arts London: the UAL Vice-Chancellor’s International Postgraduate Scholarship offers up to eight scholarships to applicants meeting the eligibility criteria.
-Scholarships provide a £25,000 award to cover tuition fees and make a contribution towards living costs.
+University of the Arts London: the UAL Vice-Chancellor’s International Postgraduate Scholarship offers up to six scholarships to applicants meeting the eligibility criteria.
+Scholarships provide a £30,000 award to cover tuition fees and make a contribution towards living costs.
 Scholarship recipients will also be offered International Students House accommodation for the duration of their study.
 The scholarships are open to asylum seekers.

 University of Birmingham: one Article 26 Scholarship Award for a student who has sought refuge in the UK to study for an undergraduate degree.
 The scholarship will be awarded for a maximum of three years if conditions do not change and the criteria are met.